Bush Barrow: Stone mace

-An unusual stone mace head lay to the right of the Bush Barrow skeleton, made out of a rare fossilized stromatoporoid (sea sponge), originating in Devon or Cornwall.
+An unusual stone macehead lay to the right of the Bush Barrow skeleton, made out of a rare fossilized stromatoporoid (sea sponge), originating in Devon or Cornwall.
 It had a wooden handle, from which decorative zig-zag-shaped bone mounts survive.
 The mace is considered to be a symbol of power or authority.
 Similar bone mounts have been found in Grave Circle B at Mycenae in Greece, at Illeta dels Banyets in Spain (associated with the Argaric culture), and in gold at Carnac in Brittany (associated with the Bell Beaker culture).

+The excavator of Bush Barrow, William Cunnington, suggested a connection between the stone macehead and the supposed beliefs and practices of the later Druids as described by the Roman author Pliny the Elder.